 My regular followers already know that I carry a coconut/water mix in my Camelbak.
 In summer, I add ice to the Camelbak to keep it cool.
 In addition, I carry 32 oz of cold water in my Hydro Flask which keeps the water cool for hours!
 I use it for drinking as well as to wet Xena’s bandana.
 It works for hot too.
 Great way to carry a hot beverage on winter hikes!

 5. Pay close attention

 Like how we have good days and not so good days?
 Dogs have the same kind of thing.
-Usually, Xena is in a good condition and ready to explore when we get to the trail but occasionally she just seems sluggish for no good reason.
+Usually, Xena is in good condition and ready to explore when we get to the trail but occasionally she just seems sluggish for no good reason.
 On those not so perfect days, I don’t push her.
 We take more breaks and go as far as she seems to be up for it.
 Luckily (or not) she is not an over-pleaser and she lets me know when she is not feeling up to it.
 The girl has a pup attitude.
 I love her for it though.
 She knows how to speak her mind!

-There is a lot of good information on the internet regarding heatstroke/heat exhaustion in pets.
+There is a lot of good information on the internet like this article regarding heatstroke/heat exhaustion in pets.
 Please take a moment to educate yourself if you are not already familiar with it.
 I’d love to hear what precautions you take for your pet.
 Please do share!